tonistiigi/array_decoder/README.md

 ### new ArrayDecoder([format])

 Output can be `string` or `buffer`.
-If not specified it will be as input.
+If not specified it will be same as input.

 ### write(array, complete)

 `array` - Array of strings, buffers or array of arrays of string or buffers.

 `complete` - Set to true for last chunk.